<?xml version="1.0" encoding="utf-8" ?>

 - How to Learn: Compact

-Chapter 9: Securing Cookies and Other Headers
+Chapter 9: Securing Cookies and other Header Topics

 - The Purpose of F5 Advanced WAF Cookies